TOPIC #2

 Abstract

 Developing next-generation batteries for high-performance automotive applications demands a deep understanding of material behavior under extreme operating conditions, including rapid charge/discharge, high power and long-term durability.
 The combination of tomography and X-ray diffraction/spectroscopy is a powerful approach for understanding both liquid and solid-state batteries.
 Correlating the microstructure with local chemistry, crystalline phases, and oxidation-state distribution is essential for identifying degradation mechanisms and performance limits.
 X-ray tomography provides high-resolution 3D imaging of material behavior under cycling, revealing crack and voids formation that directly impact fast-charging performance.
 Complementarily, X-ray diffraction and absorption spectroscopy capture phase transitions, compositional changes, and atomic-level insight into charge distribution and local structural evolution.
 These advanced characterization techniques are critical for addressing the stringent requirements of electric vehicle (EV) batteries.
-During the PhD located in University of Bologna, the candidate will address challenges in improving temporal resolution and imaging quality, taking advantage of advances in synchrotron sources to capture (in the range of minutes) real-time processes at high cycling rates.
+During the PhD located in University of Camerino, the candidate will address challenges in improving temporal resolution and imaging quality, taking advantage of advances in synchrotron sources to capture (in the range of minutes) real-time processes at high cycling rates.
 Future developments will focus on optimizing temporal resolution of combined X-ray techniques and innovating ways to integrate high-rate cycling with synchrotron-based measurements.
 This work will support the design of robust, fast-charging batteries for demanding EV environments.

-For candidates applying for a PhD at University of Bologna, please note that, in accordance with recent national regulations on research contracts, one of the requirements of this contract is that no more than six years have passed since the candidate obtained their Master’s degree.
+For candidates applying for a PhD at University of Camerino, please note that, in accordance with recent national regulations on research contracts, one of the requirements of this contract is that no more than six years have passed since the candidate obtained their Master’s degree.

 Interest for the student